JacintaNgwu/Leaderboard/README.md

 # 📖 [Leaderboard] <a name="about-project"></a>

-> The Leaderboard website is an application that displays scores submitted bt different players.
+> The Leaderboard website is an application that displays scores submitted by different players.
 It allows you to submit your scores and also preserve the data.

 **[your_project__name]** is a...